automium/provisioner/README.md

 ## tags

-TODO better explain the tags workflow
+the automium provisioner take care for two special tags for bootstrap your cluster

 ### bootstrap